 KUHN: Beijing's concern is that the U.S. may print so much money to deal with the current crisis that the dollar plummets and with it, the value of China's U.S. bond holdings.
 But China hasn't offered any prescriptions for how the U.S. should better regulate its financial markets.
 Again, Barry Naughton.

 NAUGHTON: Everybody recognizes that a regulatory overhaul is needed, but it will be so dramatically shaped by U.S. domestic politics that I think most foreign leaders recognize that, you know, they can push for something substantive, but they're not going to have very much influence on the specific outcomes.

 KUHN: Analysts say that Beijing may feel vindicated that its highly regulated financial system has suffered less damage than that of the U.S. But Michael Pettis, who teaches finance at Beijing University, says this may not last.

-Professor MICHAEL PETTIS (Finance, Beijing University): Now, my guess is that by next year we're going to see real problems in the Chinese financial system.
+MICHAEL PETTIS: Now, my guess is that by next year we're going to see real problems in the Chinese financial system.
 So, that perception that highly regulated systems are less prone to crisis will probably whither away.

 INSKEEP: This is NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.